 C’est pas juste une course!

-A 20 mile race for kayaks, canoes, pirogues, and SUP’s from New Iberia to Charenton through the parishes of Iberia and St. Mary.
-The race begins in beautiful New Iberia City Park and ends on the Chitimacha Reservation.
+This is now a 10 mile race with a new starting location.
+This race was as a 20 mile race for kayaks, canoes, pirogues, and SUP’s from New Iberia to Charenton through the parishes of Iberia and St. Mary.
+We now go 10 miles and start in Jeanette LA .
+We still get plenty of natural beauty.
+The race begins in beautiful Jeanerette City Park and ends on the Chitimacha Reservation.

-An 8 mile race for kayaks and canoes with Prize money for 1st, 2nd, and 3rd places in each class.
+A series of 3 mile races for kayaks (includes canoes) with Prize money for 1st, 2nd, 3rd, and 4th places in each of 4 racing classes.
+Prizes for men and women classes.
 The race is loop course that starts and ends at the same location, Morey Park in Patterson, La.

 Tour du Teche has been an economic engine for communities along Bayou Teche, a regional tourist attraction, and an effective program for promoting and protecting the bayou as a natural and cultural resource.
 Since the race began, Bayou Teche has been designated a National Paddle Trail by the U.S. Park Service and a National Water Trail by the U.S. Interior Department.
 The Chitimacha Nation has built a new park on the bayou.
 There are two commercial kayak liveries on the Teche, and government-funded kayak launch pads at various spots.
 The colorful boats are much more in evidence, in the water and on roof racks, and with them come a high grade of tourists, well-heeled and ecologically sensitive.